 From the results of the interviews and their analysis, the conclusions of the study have been drawn, which in the first instance revealed that at present, energy retrofitting, although it involves noticeable improvements in real estate, does not necessarily lead to a revaluation of assets or a higher market price.
 Ultimately, the market price is more likely to be conditioned by inherent characteristics of the property (location or functional program) and valuable elements for the end-user, which currently include neither the renovation nor the energy vector.
 Therefore, there is a lack of culture that, together with regulations and policies that do little to promote rehabilitation, become the two main barriers to be overcome.

-Learn more about the study by downloading the report (in catalan):
+Learn more about the study by reading the article published in Energy and Buildings (in English) or by downloading the report (in catalan):